edimuj/cordova-plugin-audioinput/README.md

 audioinput.stop()
 ```

-The demo folder contains an example where the captured microphone audio data is used together with the Web Audio API.
+The demo folder contains an example where the captured microphone audio data is used to playback the audio to the device speaker using the Web Audio API.